chetansinghsajwan/notes/postgres/commands/alter-database.md

     IS_TEMPLATE istemplate
 ```

-Changes certain per-database settings.
-(See below for details.)
+Changes certain database settings.
 Only the database owner or a superuser can change these settings.

 _`allowconn`_